-The levels of the policyholder bonus stabilisation accounts in the main portfolios have decreased during the 12 months ended 30 June 2016 due to unfavourable performance in investment markets.
-In considering whether any existing negative bonus stabilisation accounts can be recovered through the under-declaration of bonuses, I have taken into account the asset managers' outlook for the portfolios, expected future cash flows, policyholders' reasonable expectations, as well as my view on the board of directors' expected willingness to declare bonuses below actual investment returns over the next three years.
+The levels of the policyholder bonus stabilisation accounts in the main portfolios have decreased during the 12 months ended 30 June 2017 due to unfavourable performance in investment markets.
+In considering whether any existing negative bonus stabilisation accounts can be recovered through the under-declaration of bonuses, the asset managers' outlook for the portfolios, expected future cash flows, policyholders' reasonable expectations, as well as the view on the board of directors' expected willingness to declare bonuses below actual investment returns over the next three years, were taken into account.